 We offer summer STEM camps for grades K-12!
-Our Junior STEM camp is offered as half day sessions for students going into Kindergarten, 1st or 2nd grade.
+Our morning half day camp sessions are for students in grades K-2, and new this year we are offering 3 weeks of afternoon LEGO Engineering challenges for students ages 6-10.
 Full day STEM camp sessions are offered for ages 8 and up in areas of STEM and design.
 Our Engineering, Technology and Design Academy provides individual topics at advanced levels for experienced students wanting deeper guidance and learning.
 Read our summer camp details for forms, camp location, deposit and cancellation policies, and more.
 We offer Tuition Assistance – please ask!

 IMPORTANT E-MAIL REQUIREMENT!